Survivor Series (2008): SmackDown

 The day after Survivor Series, Melina returned from injury and resumed her feud with Beth Phoenix that had begun back in June.
 On the December 29 episode of Raw, Melina won a battle royal to become the number one contender to Phoenix's WWE Women's Championship.
 At the Royal Rumble, Melina defeated Phoenix to win her third Women's Championship.
-After the SmackDown Divas were defeated at Survivor Series, Michelle McCool began turning heel when she attacked Maria after losing a non-title match to her on the December 5 episode of SmackDown.
-Two weeks later, Maryse defeated Maria to earn a shot at Michelle's WWE Divas Championship.
-On the December 26 episode of SmackDown, Maryse defeated Michelle to capture the Divas Championship in a match where Maria was the guest referee.